The best apps to learn French in 2026

 The Premium Pimsleur app option consists of those 30 lessons of 30 or so minutes for each level you purchase.
 It also includes exercises and review materials for each lesson.
 Most of these are actually what you’d expect from a standard app, even a free one: flash cards, speaking exercises, fill-in-the blank sentences and the like.
 There are also audio lessons for selected grammar and culture concepts.

-Bottom line: Pimsleur is excellent for audio-focused learners, but if you need visual transcripts and more conversational French, Copycat Cafe combines audio practice with written support.
+Bottom line: Pimsleur is excellent for audio-focused learners who want to nail pronunciation through repetition.
+If you also need visual transcripts and conversational French, Copycat Cafe gives you both audio practice and written support.

 Babbel’s language learning app offers French lessons for beginners to upper intermediate level.
 Each course is made up of nine lessons that each take roughly 10 minutes or so to complete.
 The lessons include a wide variety of exercises.